 Collection Assistant in Recent Invertebrates

-Requirements: Excellent oral, written, and organizational skills.
+Requirements for General Assistant: Excellent oral, written, and organizational skills.
 High attention to detail and manual dexterity to handle small, delicate insects.
 Ability to lift 20 lbs.
 Proficiency with Macintosh hardware and MS Office Suite software, especially excel.
 Experience and/or interest in insects/spiders preferred.

 Hours needed: Monday-Friday 8 a.m. – 5 p.m.